Clan Heron

 The Clan Heron was a lowland Scottish clan.
 One branch of the clan were border reivers who made a living by rustling cattle along the Anglo-Scottish border.
 Another branch were a landed family with their seat in Kirkcudbright.

-Origins of the Clan
+Origins of the clan

-The Clan claims descent from the Herons of Chipchase Castle in Northumberland, in the English Middle-march.
+The clan claims descent from the Herons of Chipchase Castle in Northumberland, in the English Middle-march.
 In a survey made of the Border in 1522, it was reported that: "Chipchase was the most convenient house for the keeper of Tynedale" and the Herons were described as "A hot tempered race, regularly in trouble with the authorities".
 It is known that they had feuds with Clan Tate and Clan Kerr.

-The name Heron is from the name de Heron, a habitational name from Heron near Rouen in Normandy.
-The progenitor of the clan, Tihel de Heron, was a Norman who arrived in England with William the Conqueror in 1066 and is found on the Battle Abbey Roll and the Falaise Roll.
-He was granted land in Essex and his descendants spread to Northumberland, Hertfordshire, Scotland and Ireland.
+The name Heron is from the name de Herion, a habitational name from Heron near Rouen in Normandy.
+The progenitor of the clan, Tihel de Herion, was a Norman who arrived in England with William the Conqueror in 1066 and is found on the Battle Abbey Roll and the Falaise Roll.
+His name is on the stone plaque at dive-sur-mer and inscripted "Tihel de Hérion" He was granted land in Essex and his descendants spread to Northumberland, Hertfordshire, Scotland and Ireland.
+He also left descendants in France before residing in England.